matthieugomez/tidy/README.md

-tidy-stata
+stata-tidy
 ===========

-An implementation of the tidyr functions gather and spread in Stata
+An implementation of the [tidyr](https://github.com/hadley/tidyr) functions gather and spread in Stata